 Viz Palette

-This tool allows you to check your data visualization colors before you implement them on your visualizations.
+This tool allows you to check your data visualization colors palette before you implement them on your visualizations.

 Are You Looking To Create High-Performance Charts (With Proper Colors) For Your Web Apps?